Geordie-R/remchain-snapshot/README - RESTORE SNAPSHOT.md

 Prior to restoring from snapshot, make sure that `remnode` has been stopped and the `/data` directory is empty.

+A `bad_database_version_exception` error after snapshot recovery is a sign that `/data/blocks` or another subfolder was not removed prior to start.

 ## restoresnapshot.sh - Without autorun

 Demo of the beta sent to beta tester friends - https://youtu.be/wjrETCqnztQ